 - providing a trained communication facilitator who works with speech and language therapists, in implementing communication systems across the school

 - ensuring that children and young people are involved as far as possible in contributing to their personal and individual educational plans

 - encouraging children and young people to take part in annual reviews to the best of their abilities; we attempt to find creative ways to involve them, such as phoning the review instead of being present as this is less intimidating

 - publishing children and young people’s views termly in an internal newsletter which is made widely available

 - ensuring that the Student Council meets regularly and addresses concerns raised by the children/young people.
-The Chairman of the School’s Council of Management attends the Student Council meetings and makes sure that relevant concerns are addressed
+The Chairman of the School’s Board of Trustees attends the Student Council meetings and makes sure that relevant concerns are addressed

 - working closely with children and young people to identify next steps in their development and making sure we celebrate their achievements (birthday celebrations, items made in craft workshops, swimming galas, outdoor pursuits, etc.)